Editing

 Self-Editing Like a Pro: From First to Final Draft

-Knowing how to effectively self-edit is a great skill to cultivate, no matter your publishing goal.
+Self-editing is an essential skill for any writer to have in their tool belt, no matter your publishing goal.
 Not only will it give your manuscript the best chance at success, whether that be landing an agent or finding a readership, it will also save you time and money if you plan to hire a professional editor in future by cutting down on the work they’ll need to do to get your novel in tip-top shape.

 Here are the top self-editing tips I’ve learned over my years as a writer and editor: